Some parts of the Happy Valley web site have moved to the Bollington Town Council web site.

 Some major projects are under way –

 - A Neighbourhood Plan is being developed.
 This will guide the planners, particularly where housing is concerned, up to 2030.
-There is considerable community involvement which will culminate in June 2017 with a referendum, open to all residents, on its acceptance or otherwise.
+There is considerable community involvement which will culminate in early 2018 with a referendum, open to all residents, on its acceptance or otherwise.

-- Local government reorganisation has lead to the need for Cheshire East Council (CEC) to dispose of large numbers of assets – buildings and open space.
-Bollington Town Council (BTC) have negotiated to take over a number of these assets and run them locally, mainly by use of volunteer groups such as that already running the Recreation Ground (although that remains in the hands of CEC who undertake a range of maintenance activities).
+- The 2009 Local Government reorganisation led to the need for Cheshire East Council (CEC) to dispose of large numbers of assets – particularly buildings and open spaces.
+Bollington Town Council (BTC) have negotiated to take over a number of these assets and run them locally, mainly by use of volunteer groups such as that already running the Recreation Ground (although that remains in the hands of CEC who continue to undertake a range of maintenance activities).
 The Civic Hall was taken over in April 2013 and has subsequently been given a good overhaul.

 - Friends of the Recreation Ground was established to look after this important green space in the centre of town.
 They have made a significant improvement to the facilities which accommodate cricket, football, tennis and bowls.
 They have won a Green Flag for quality open space every year since their formation!